How it works

 Identifying military weapon stocks

 Our analysis checks funds for direct stock investments in military contractors.
-This list includes two sub-categories: manufacturers and servicers of nuclear weapons; and current and recent manufacturers of controversial weapons, such as cluster munititions, anti-personnel landmines, incendiary weapons, and depleted uranium.
+This list includes two sub-categories: manufacturers and servicers of nuclear weapons; and current and recent manufacturers of controversial weapons, such as cluster munitions, anti-personnel landmines, incendiary weapons, and depleted uranium.

 To build these exclusion lists, we used data from over 20 sources, including investment firms and pension funds with ethical investment guidelines; data from industry news outlets; and research from non-profit advocacy groups.